upsidedownlabs/upsidedownlabs.github.io/kits/npg-lite-kits/npg-lite-ninja/index.rst

 1. **Choose Your Channels**: Decide which BioAmp channels (A0, A1, A2) you want to share a negative electrode.
 2. **Solder the Bridge**: Look for the small solder bridge labeled 'CN' next to the channel's negative pin (A0N, A1N, A2N).
 3. **Make it Common:** You must solder this bridge closed.
 This physically connects that channel's negative input to the main Common Negative line.
-4. **Connect the Shared Electrode:** Connect your single, common negative electrode jumper cable to the dedicated CN pin.
+4. **Connect the Shared Electrode:** Connect your single, common negative electrode snap cable to the dedicated CN pin.
 5. **Simplify Wiring:** For any channel configured this way, you no longer need to connect an electrode to the corresponding negative input pin (e.g., A0N, A1N, or A2N).

 .. figure:: media/npg-lite-vibz-cn.*